joshHug/LeidenITP/labs/lab9.md

 ![image](/LeidenITP/assets/images/lab9/letters_used_in_names.png)

-Hint: Use `plt.bar` from matplotlib.pyplot (this commonly import as `import matplotlib.pyplot as plt`).
+Hint: Use `plt.bar` from matplotlib.pyplot (this is commonly imported as `import matplotlib.pyplot as plt`).
 To get different colors, you can either add 26 colors or you can use a cmap (get_cmap) as function and use the values (counts) to calculate the colors.
 For the colorbar, you could use ScalarMappable in combination with `plt.colorbar`.
 Note, that there are probably many ways to create the plot.

 ## Exercise 4: Two's Complement (challenge, very hard)